 Georgetown is a somewhat small town located in the state of Delaware.
 With a population of 7,427 people and three constituent neighborhoods, Georgetown is the 11th largest community in Delaware.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Georgetown is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Georgetown is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Georgetown who work in sales jobs (18.00%), maintenance occupations (13.23%), and office and administrative support (11.46%).

 In terms of college education, the citizens of Georgetown rank slightly lower than the national average.
 14.55% of adults 25 and older in Georgetown have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

-The per capita income in Georgetown in 2010 was $26,018, which is upper middle income relative to Delaware and the nation.
-This equates to an annual income of $104,072 for a family of four.
+The per capita income in Georgetown in 2018 was $26,186, which is lower middle income relative to Delaware, and middle income relative to the rest of the US.
+This equates to an annual income of $104,744 for a family of four.
 However, Georgetown contains both very wealthy and poor people as well.

 The most common language spoken in Georgetown is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and French.